Tuesday 24th September 9:00am - Monday 7th October 4:00pm

 If you answered yes to these questions, then this page is for you!

-In summary, the number of participants and the number of submitted checklists have increased over the past three years.
-The top ten counted birds in 2018 included the Crimson Rosella, Australian Magpie, Sulphur-crested Cockatoo, Noisy Miner, Australian King-Parrot, Galah, Common Myna*, Pied Currawong, Australian Wood Duck and the Eastern Rosella.
+The top ten birds in 2018 included the Crimson Rosella, Australian Magpie, Sulphur-crested Cockatoo, Noisy Miner, Australian King-Parrot, Galah, Common (Indian) Myna*, Pied Currawong, Australian Wood Duck and the Eastern Rosella.

 Interestingly, the reporting rate for the Crimson Rosella, Australian Magpie, Australian King-Parrot and Pied Currawong was higher in Wingecarribee when compared with NSW and nationally.
 The reporting rate is the percentage of surveys where a species was recorded.